 - Threatening you, your family, or pets with violence

 Examples of cyberstalking include:

-- Sending unwanted, frightening, or obscene emails, text messages, or instant messages (IMs)
+- Sending unwanted, frightening, or obscene emails, or text messages

 - Harassing or threatening you on social media

 - Tracking your computer and internet use

 - Using technology such as GPS to track where you are

 Are there laws against stalking?